 SEO services use page views for different purposes, other than, of course, knowing how many people viewed your site that particular day, week, or month.
 An analysis of page views usually indicates whether your new page design or the online advertising campaign you are running is performing to your expectations or not.

-The best way to understand it is to track your page views before improving your website design and content or implementing new marketing strategies.
+The best way to understand it is to track number of page views before improving your website design and content or implementing new marketing strategies.
 Get Google Analytics data related to page views and then make changes or update your website in any way you want.

 Importance of web statistics

-These metrics are really of great importance as they tell you the exact number of people who visit your site, the users who keep coming back several times, the amount of time a visitor stays on your page, and also who your new users are.
+These metrics are really of great importance as they tell you about user engagement: how many users visit your site, the users who keep coming back several times, the amount of time a visitor stays on particular page, and also who your new users are.

-These metrics help them measure the reach of their website and the areas that need further improvement.
+These metrics help measure visitor behavior – the reach of the landing pages and the areas that need further improvement.

 How to sign up for Google Analytics

 If you still don’t have Google Analytics on your account, you have to get one.
 First of all, you need a Google account.

 - Click on the top right